Mexican Armed Forces: Mission

 The Mexican Army works around three preparedness missions, or plans:

 DN1: Preparation of the military forces to repel external aggressions.
-No military armed force can leave Mexican territory without a declaration of war, and approval of the Congress.
+No military armed force can leave Mexican territory without a declaration of war and approval of Congress.
 The last time this was invoked was in 1942, to send an expeditionary force to the Philippines, after war was declared against Germany and Japan, following the sinking of two Mexican ships by U-boats.
-In 1990, President Carlos Salinas de Gortari asked the permission of the Congress to send troops to the Gulf War, but it was refused, since there was no declaration of war against Iraq.
+In 1990, President Carlos Salinas de Gortari asked the permission from Congress to send troops to the Gulf War, but it was refused, since there was no declaration of war against Iraq.

 DN2: Preparation of the military forces to protect the internal security of the country.
 This would include police actions against guerrilla forces, counter-drug operations, and, originally, political control.
 Up until 1970, the Mexican Army was used as a repressive force to maintain the virtual PRI dictatorship.
 The most controversial use of the military was the Dirty War in the 1960s, which included the 1968 Tlatelolco massacre of students and unsuspecting bystanders.
 After 1980, these operations nearly entirely ceased (see EZLN).

 DN3: (Defense against natural disasters).
 The Army should always be ready to help the civil population in case of disaster.
 This includes preventive measures.
 For example, between August and November, military forces are sent to Mexican coastal areas to aid the public in the event of hurricanes or floods.
 For the Mexican people, the DN3 plan is the most important peacetime operation of the Army.
 The Army provides food, shelter, medicine, and medical services to the people who need them.
-This also includes reconstruction of roads and communication services.
+This also includes the reconstruction of roads and communication services.
 Because calling the implementation DN3 plan is an acceptance of severe problems, the DN3 plan was not invoked in the 1985 Mexico City earthquake that left large areas of Mexico City in ruins, since the authorities did not want to recognize there was an emergency in the capital, while the army was called to the city, it was just a peacekeeping force.
-This later became a severe questioning on the government.
+This later became a severe questioning of the government.
 The Mexican Army provided aid to the US following Hurricane Katrina.
-More recently, the DN3 plan was invoked in 2009 when an epidemic of swine flu threatened the population and in 2010 after the states of Veracruz, Tabasco, Nuevo León, Chiapas, Oaxaca and Guerrero were severely affected by floods caused by a number of hurricanes and tropical storms.
+More recently, the DN3 plan was invoked in 2009 when an epidemic of swine flu threatened the population, and in 2010 after the states of Veracruz, Tabasco, Nuevo León, Chiapas, Oaxaca, and Guerrero were severely affected by floods caused by several hurricanes and tropical storms.